liwenlin664477/Probability-Surrogate-Learning/README.md

 This is a comprehensive machine learning library, specifically tailored for surrogate learning and active learning.
 Our objective is to provide a robust platform that empowers researchers and developers to seamlessly implement and experiment with these advanced machine learning techniques.

 # IFHoGP-main(Scalable High-Order Gaussian Process Regression)
-First of all, you need to download our [data](https://drive.google.com/file/d/1ekh_rITLrXvPyThm7DSid8fl8YuyYQVK/view?usp=sharing) for testing and copy them into a folder named pde_data
+First of all, you need to download our [data](https://drive.google.com/file/d/1ekh_rITLrXvPyThm7DSid8fl8YuyYQVK/view?usp=sharing) for testing and copy them into a folder named pde_data.

 You can easily run our code by running the following command:
 ```commandline
 cd IFHoGP-main